 Replication is Repeated Addition

 The mad scientist’s Replicate setting is like the common textbook description of multiplication as repeatedly adding the same amount.
-If the mad scientist’s wife fixes six bowls of stew and lines them up in a row, she can use the Replicate setting to create row upon row of additional bowls, until she has more than enough stew to feed all the minions.
+If he fixes six bowls of stew and lines them up in a row, he can use the Replicate setting to create row upon row of additional bowls, until he has more than enough stew to feed all the minions.
 Our students can use replication to model multiplication with rows of blocks, making an original row and then copying it again and again, until they have as many rows as the scale factor says.

 Many Models of Multiplication

 To see what multiplication looks like in real life, explore the multitude of Multiplication Models collected at the Natural Math website.
-Or try some of the hands-on activities in the Family Multiplication Study.
+Also available as a poster for easy reference.